AivGitHub/cryptocurrency/README.md

 You need to know seed of parent wallet because seed is NOT stored in database.

 ## Information
-Seed/private key or other private values don't store in database!
+1. Seed/private key or other private values don't store in database!
+2. To add coin you need to add it to 'cryptocurrency/fixtures/coins.json', ./manage.py loaddata cryptocurrency/fixtures/coins.json and modify method 'get_from_seed' in Wallet class.
 ## Conclusion

 If you have a bug or feature request contact me.